githubnext/eea/docs/report.md

 ## Assessment

-"Extract, Edit, Apply" is a mechanism for humans to express change intent, which is then used in later prompting during the "Apply" step.
+"Extract, Edit, Apply" is a category of assists for humans to express change intent, which is then used in later prompting during the "Apply" step.
 In today's terminology the "Apply" step is a SWE-agent that accepts the edited EEA-derived change intent and applies the change.
 For this report, the question is not "can the SWE-agent make the changes required" (i.e. the quality of the "Apply" step) but rather "do the Extract, Edit steps generate high-quality change-intent".

-After editing, the change intent is passed to the AI agent as context in the prompt, using prompts of these forms:
+After editing, the change intent is passed to the AI agent as context in the prompt, usually using prompts of this form:

 ```
-Here is a summary of the 'Features' of the codebase as extracted from the current code.
+Here is a summary of the '{pivot}' of the codebase as extracted from the current code.

     {extracted spec}